botpress/modules/packages/botpress-analytics/README.md

 You can see graphically your total number of users per platform and compare results to know exactly where to focus your attention.

 <img src='/assets/total-users-screenshot.png' height='300px'>

-Note: Graphic captures have been taken on an empty bot then it's not looking pretty well...

 ### Gender usage in last week